jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   - **constitution** means a document referred to in section 29
   - **control interest** has the meaning set out in sections 365B to 365E
   - **court** means the High Court of New Zealand
-  - **designated settlement system** has the meaning set out in section 156M of the Reserve Bank of New Zealand Act 1989
+  - **designated settlement system** has the meaning set out in section 156M of the Banking (Prudential Supervision) Act 1989
   - **director** has the meaning set out in section 126
   - **distribution** , in relation to a distribution by a company to a shareholder, means—in relation to shares held by that shareholder, and whether by means of a purchase of property, the redemption or other acquisition of shares, a distribution of indebtedness, or by some other means
     (a) the direct or indirect transfer of money or property, other than the company's own shares, to or for the benefit of the shareholder; or